 Well, according to SANDAG (San Diego Association of Governments), it has been estimated that the construction costs will be somewhere around 80-88 million dollars!
 One of the high costs is the unknown quality of sand and soil that needs to be removed.
 There have been industrial and residential wastes and treated and untreated sewage that has been released into the lagoon throughout the many years.

 When all of this happens depends on if funding can be found.
-The Interstate 5 bridge is up for replacement in 2030, so some speculate if the lagoons restoration plan is accepted as the bridge’s mitigation project, the construction and removal of the weir could happen at the same time to save on costs.
+The Interstate 5 bridge is up for replacement in 2030, so some speculate if the lagoons restoration plan is accepted as the bridge’s mitigation project, the construction and removal of the weir could happen simultaneously to save on costs.

 Other Things to See at the Buena Vista Lagoon

-As mentioned up above, the Buena Vista Lagoon is a terrific place to go birdwatching as well as walking on the coastline.
-When visiting the weir, please be respectful to the Saint Malo community.
-Make sure that you are not walking around on any private property.
+As mentioned above, the Buena Vista Lagoon is terrific for birdwatching and walking on the coastline.
+When visiting the weir, please be respectful to the Saint Malo community and ensure you are not walking around on any private property.

-If you have time, I recommend visiting the Buena Vista Audobon Center, as there is so much interesting information about the area and the lagoon to explore.
-When visiting, make sure to walk around the very small loop-trail as well as checking out their native garden.
+If you have time, I recommend visiting the Buena Vista Audobon Center, as there is so much exciting information about the area and the lagoon to explore.
+When visiting, walk around the small loop trail and check out their native garden.

-If you happen to be hungry and before 1 pm, you can get head over to Buccaneer Cafe at Buccaneer Beach, which is not too far away.
-I have yet to try them out, but they have tables right on the sand with an ocean view!
+If you are hungry before 1 pm, you can head to Buccaneer Cafe at Buccaneer Beach, which is not too far away.
+I have yet to try them out, but they have tables on the sand with an ocean view!

 - San Diego Lagoons and Nature Centers